SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - Best-practice is to create a separate environment for each pipeline [best word?]
   - This will be a set of programs that need to run in your analysis steps
   - Sometimes pipeline componenets can have conflicting dependencies, you might have to create separate dependencies for these components.
-- By having separate environments, dependency conflicts will less likely
+- By having separate environments, dependency conflicts will be less likely
 - You can also create environments for specific programs.
 - Environments can be 'disposable,'... [re-create when needed]
+- Environments allow users to have a different version of Python installed than what is installed in `base`

 ```
 (base) $ conda create --name workshop